-Air travel benefits.
-The percentage tax applies at the rate of 7.5% to any amount paid (in cash or in kind) to an air carrier for the right to award air travel benefits.
+The percentage tax applies to any amount paid (in cash or in kind) to an air carrier (or any related person) for the right to award air travel benefits.
 These include mileage awards and other reductions in the cost of any transportation of persons by air.
-This applies to frequent-flyer miles purchased by credit card companies, telephone companies, restaurants, hotels, etc.
+This applies to frequent-flyer miles purchased by credit card companies, telephone companies, restaurants, hotels, and other businesses.

 Domestic-segment tax.
-The domestic-segment tax is a flat-dollar amount for each segment.
+The domesticsegment tax is a flat dollar amount for each segment of taxable transportation for which an amount is paid.
 However, see Rural airports, later.
 A segment is a single takeoff and a single landing.
 The domestic-segment tax rate depends on when the segment begins.
-The amounts and the periods to which they apply are:
+The amounts and the periods to which they apply are listed in the following table.

-Time Period Tax
+Time Period Тах

-October 1, 1997-September 30, 1998 \$1.00

-October 1, 1998-September 30, 1999 \$2.00

-October 1, 1999-December 30, 1999 \$2.25

 January 1, 2000-December 31, 2000 \$2.50

 January 1, 2001-December 31, 2001 \$2.75

 January 1, 2002-December 31, 2002 \$3.00